-Key projects will be large efforts.
+Key projects will be large efforts – involving several thousand hours of observation.
 We expect that project teams will form to carry these out.
 The level of effort will be significant but the potential return is great.
 Because LCO is contributing large amounts of telescope time to support this program, we require that collaborators on proposing teams coming from other institutions commit significant resources to the effort.
 Such resources could be access to other facilities, or additional time on the LCO network from their own institution, or computing resources, or scientist time.

-We invite all members of the LCO science collaboration to submit proposals to the LCO Key Project Program as Principal Investigators or as members of a proposing team.
-This includes the LCO site partners (ANU, CNTAC, SAAO, IfA, and University of Texas), including those sites (IAC, NAOC and Wise Obs/I-CORE) at which telescopes are planned but not yet built.
-It also includes the institutions with which we have other types of partnerships – IPAC, University of Colorado , University of California at Santa Barbara, ARI/LJMU, St. Andrews University, and the entire U.S. astronomical community through NOAO.
+We invite members of the LCO science collaboration to submit proposals to the LCO Key Project Program as Principal Investigators or as members of a proposing team.
+This includes the LCO site partners (ANU, CNTAC, SAAO, IfA-Hawaii, University of Texas, and Wise/I-CORE), including those sites (IAC, NAOC) at which telescopes are planned but not yet built.
+It also includes the institutions with which we have other types of partnerships – IPAC, University of Colorado , University of California at Santa Barbara, St. Andrews University, and the entire U.S. astronomical community through the NSF OIR Research Lab.
 Anyone who lists one of these institutions as their affiliation for published research may PI a proposal.
 We also invite the LCO extended scientific family – in addition to current staff, this includes astronomers who were postdocs at LCO within the last 5 years, and astronomers who contributed to our advisory and allocation committees within the last 2 years.

 Proposals will be reviewed by a panel of external astronomers (TAC), from institutions that are not part of the LCO collaboration.
 They will be selected not only to ensure that their scientific expertise covers the range over which we expect to receive key project proposals, but also in that they understand the types of observations that the LCO facilities can do uniquely well.

 The TAC will rank the proposals based on the following criteria: